What are the types of theatre stages and auditoria?

 Proscenium stages have an architectural frame, known as the proscenium arch, although not always arched in shape.
 Their stages are deep and sometimes raked, meaning the stage is gently sloped rising away from the audience.
 Sometimes the front of the stage extends past the proscenium into the auditorium.
 This is known as an apron or forestage.
 Theatres containing proscenium stages are known as proscenium arch theatres and often include an orchestra pit for live music and a fly tower for the movement of scenery and lighting.

-Image showing the proscenium arch at Sheffield Lyceum.
+The proscenium arch at Sheffield Lyceum.

 As the name suggests, these project or ‘thrust’ into the auditorium with the audience sitting on three sides.
 The thrust stage area itself is not always square but may be semi-circular or half a polygon with any number of sides.
 Such stages are often used to increase intimacy between actors and the audience.

-Image showing the Thrust Stage at the Gulbenkian, University of Kent.
+The thrust stage at the Gulbenkian, University of Kent.

 These have a central performance area enclosed by the audience on all sides.
 The arrangement is rarely ‘round’: more usually the seating is in a square or polygonal formation.
 The actors enter through aisles or vomitories between the seating.
 Scenery is minimal and carefully positioned to ensure it does not obstruct the audience’s view.

-Image showing the in-the-round auditorium at the Stephen Joseph Theatre, Scarborough.
+In-the-round auditorium at the Stephen Joseph Theatre, Scarborough.

 Arena theatres are large scale auditoria and have a central stage area with audiences on all sides, similar to theatres in-the-round.
 The stage area is usually rectangular, more like a sports arena, with tiered seating.